-Our research currently involves the synthesis of polymer blend and polymer-inorganic materials with advance composition and structure in order to explore processing-structure-property-performance relationships relevant for materials for energy conversion, energy storage, conductive materials, and cellular structures.
-Our research work entails careful control over composition and morphology during materials processing, in situ monitoring of structure formation, materials characterization, and property testing.
-A particular emphasis currently is employing photo-polymerization reactions to create advanced structured materials.
+Our research involves the synthesis of organic (polymers, polymer blends) and inorganic materials (ceramics, metal oxides, metal sulfides) with advanced composition and structure in order to explore processing-structure-property-performance relationships relevant for materials for energy conversion, energy storage, conductive materials, cellular structures, and functional surfaces.
+Our research work entails careful control over composition and morphology during materials processing, in situ monitoring of structure formation, materials characterization, property testing, and applications.

-Our group has recent established a novel processing route to control the morphology of multi-component polymer systems.
+Our group has established a novel processing route to control the morphology of multi-component polymer systems.
 We invoke light pattern formation processes during the photo-curing of photoreactive blends, whereby the blend morphology inherits the same pattern as the light profile.
 This results in novel binary phase structures, which may be directed and tuned with light.
-We are current exploiting this process to control the morphology in blends that may be used for advanced anodes or gel electrolytes in lithium ion batteries, thermo-electric conversion, and solid-state lighting.
+We are currently exploiting this process to control the morphology in blends that may be used for advanced electrolytes in lithium ion batteries, thermo-electric conversion, and solid-state lighting.